A Nationally Accredited Health Department Since 2017

 Holiday Observance

-The Winnebago County Health Department is observing the Christmas holiday on Wednesday, December 24 and Thursday, December 25, 2025.
-To contact the Winnebago County Health
+The Winnebago County Health Department is observing the Independence Day holiday on Friday, July 3, 2026.
+To contact the Winnebago County Health Department about a